WallarooLabs/wally/book/appendix/wallaroo-command-line-options.md

 #### Example Single-Worker Run

-In order to run a single worker for a Wallaroo app, we need to specify the input address (`--in`), the target output address for the TCP sink (`--out`), and the metrics target address (`--metrics`).
+In order to run a single worker for a Wallaroo app, we need to provide the input and output addresses for the TCPSource and TCPSink (`--in` and `--out`, which will be handled by the application setup code), and the metrics target address (`--metrics`).
 For example, using the Celsius Converter application (after navigating to `examples/pony/celsius` and compiling) we would run:

 ```bash
 ./celsius --in 127.0.0.1:6000 --out 127.0.0.1:5555 --metrics 127.0.0.1:5001